sergueik/springboot_study/basic-docker-toolbox/README.md

 ```
 > NOTE:

-OMITTING cmd and accidentally typing `mklink.exe` causes it cese to work:
+Omitting `cmd` and accidentally typing `mklink.exe` causes it cese to work:

 ```cmd
 for %_ in ("%CD%") do @set T="%USERPROFILE%\%~nx_" && if exist %T% (rd /q %T% ) else (echo.) && echo mklink.exe /J %T% %_